Frozen Egg Donation

 The rate of development of embryos from frozen donor eggs may be unpredictable, and it may not be possible to match the recipient's uterine lining development with the development of the embryos.

 This is resolved by thawing and inseminating the frozen donor eggs and freezing (vitrifying) the resulting embryos.
 The frozen embryos are thawed and transferred into the uterus in a subsequent Frozen Embryo Transfer.

-A large majority of embryos will survive the vitrification and thawing process.
+Most embryos will survive the cryopreservation and thawing process.
 The implantation rate of the thawed embryos is equal to the "fresh" embryo implantation rate.

-Once your Frozen Donor Egg IVF treatment at Bay IVF is completed (approximately 6-8 weeks into your pregnancy), the pregnancy becomes indistinguishable from a conception through intercourse, and your obstetrical care should be no different than if you conceived without any treatment.
+Once your Frozen Embryo Transfer treatment at Bay IVF is completed (approximately 6-8 weeks into your pregnancy), your pregnancy will become indistinguishable from a conception through intercourse, and your obstetrical care should be no different than if you conceived without any treatment.

 Frozen Donor Egg IVF Procedure

 Frozen Donor Egg IVF is a two-stage treatment.
 The first phase consists of development and freezing (cryopreservation) of embryos.

 - Obtaining donor eggs from an egg bank